 The aforementioned is only a brief overview of the real and serious dangers associated with non-stick cooking pans.
-Although avoiding non-stick pans may be difficult, there are several alternatives which produce similar non-stick results without the harmful effects of PFCs.
+Although avoiding non-stick pans may be difficult, there are several alternatives that produce similar non-stick results without the harmful effects of PFCs.

-Perhaps the greatest alternative to cooking with a non-stick pan is to choose a 100 percent stainless steel pan.
+Perhaps the greatest alternative to cooking with a non-stick pan is to choose a 100 per cent stainless steel pan.
 The surface of stainless steel is extremely easy to clean with soap and water, and many professional chefs prefer this method of cooking as it gently browns foods without burning.
-Another effective alternative is also one of the most traditional forms of stove top cooking – cast iron skillets.
+Another effective alternative is also one of the most traditional forms of stovetop cooking – cast iron skillets.
 Referred to as naturally non-stick, this extremely durable cooking utensil can handle high temperatures and is extremely easy to clean; although, many cooks prefer to “season” their cast iron skillets with the flavours of previously cooked meals.

-Above all else, now is the time to think about the safety of you and your family (and even your pet birds, as the fumes from non-stick pans can literally kill birds).
+Above all else, now is the time to think about the safety of you and your family (and even your pet birds, as the fumes from non-stick pans, can literally kill birds).
 As difficult as it may be, not all conveniences in life are worth your time, money and health.
 Skip the non-stick pans and reach new heights in your cooking abilities and overall health.